fisheeesh/lit-library/README.md

   - View your own blogs.
   - Access blogs you've liked and saved for later reading.
   - Filter by uploaded blogs, liked blogs, and read-later lists.
+  - Edit your profile, including your display name, profile picture, and social links.
+  - Delete your account permanently from the platform.

 ### Upcoming Features
 - **Infinite Scroll**: Effortless browsing with infinite scrolling in the "All Blogs" page.
 (Implemented ✅ – however, this feature is disabled in the app as it interferes with the search functionality.
 You can still check it out in /test.)
 - **Notifications**: Receive a notification alert whenever someone likes or comments on your blog.
 (Manually implemented ✅ – not using Firebase Notifications.)
 - **Feed Back System**: Allow users to share their feedback and experiences with LitLibrary.
+(Implemented ✅)
 - **ModiyUI** - Improve Blog Form page design.
+(Imporved ✅)
 - **Feed Back System**: Allow users to share their feedback and experiences with LitLibrary (Implemented ✅).
 - ModifyUI - Improve Blog Form page design.
 (Modified ✅ )
-- Progress bar - Add react-top-loading-bar for smooth page transitions(Implemented ✅)
+- Progress bar - Add react-top-loading-bar for smooth page transitions.
+(Implemented ✅)

 ## Tech Stack